 The signed Agreement-in-Principle is substantively unchanged from the proposed Agreement-in-Principle, which was initialed by the Negotiators in May 2015 and put forward to Algonquin Voters in a Ratification Vote in February and March 2016.
 However, once signed and therefore executed, the document will simply be referred to as “the Agreement-in-Principle” and will no longer be described as “proposed”.

 The AIP is not a legally binding document.
-Rather, it paves the way for continued negotiations toward a Final Agreement that will define the ongoing rights of the Algonquins of Ontario to lands and natural resources within the land claim territory.
-If achieved, the Final Agreement will take the form of a modern-day treaty with Aboriginal and treaty rights protected under Section 35 of the Constitution Act, 1982.
+Rather, it opens the way for continued negotiations toward a Final Agreement that will define the ongoing rights of the Algonquins of Ontario to lands and natural resources within the Settlement Area in Eastern Ontario.
+If a Final Agreement is achieved through the next phase of negotiations, and if it is ratified by Algonquins and by the federal Parliament and provincial Legislature, it will take the form of a modern-day treaty setting out Algonquin Aboriginal and treaty rights protected under Section 35 of the Constitution Act, 1982.

 To learn more, please refer to the below documents.